-A DBYD survey conducted in 2018 revealed the presence of underground services from several utilities in the vicinity of J.F.
+SERVICE AND INFRASTRUCTURE A DBYD survey conducted in 2018 revealed the presence of underground services from several utilities in the vicinity of J.F.
 Laxton Reserve.
 The majority of services exist in the streets around J.F.
 Laxton Reserve, not within the park itself.

-Services significant within the park include:

-- Sydney Water sewer main transecting the western edge of the park. - Jemena gas line running along the southern boundary of the site. - Telstra conduits along the northern edge of the site.

-The original vegetation community in the parks would have been STIF which was cleared for agricultural and urban development after European settlement.

-The Dulwich Hill Parklands are located within the Biodiversity Wildlife Corridor and Biodiversity Bandicoot Protection area for Eastern Long Nosed Bandicoots.
+Services significant within the park include: Sydney Water sewer main transecting the western edge of the park.
+Jemena gas line running along the southern boundary of the site.
+Telstra conduits along the northern edge of the site.
+EXISTING NATURAL ENVIRONMENT The original vegetation community in the parks would have been STIF which was cleared for agricultural and urban development after European settlement. è The Dulwich Hill Parklands are located within the Biodiversity Wildlife Corridor and Biodiversity Bandicoot Protection area for eastern long nosed bandicoots.
 The parks provide habitat for bandicoots as well as other threatened native species including; grey headed flying foxes, eastern bentwing bats and regent honeyeaters.
 J.F.
-Laxton Reserve also forms part of The GreenWay Priority Biodiversity Area and provides Priority and Supporting Habitats as part of the SSROC Biodiversity Corridors 2016.
+Laxton Reserve is included in the Greenway Priority Biodiversity Area (Marrickville Council Biodiversity Strategy) and is identified as Supporting Habitats as part of the SSROC Biodiversity Corridors 2016.
 J.F.
-Laxton Reserve also includes the following vegetation features:

-- A kickabout area is bordered by two rows of trees. - A line of palms through the picnic area. - A shrub border along Union Street and a hedge border along Williams Parade.

-- Upgrade and diversify the existing playground.

-- Resurface ageing softfall.

-- Additional shade elements [trees, shade sails].
+Laxton Reserve also includes the following vegetation features: • A kickabout area is bordered by two rows of trees.
+A line of palms through the picnic area. • A shrub border along Union Street and a hedge border along Williams Parade.
+SITE OPPORTUNITIES Key site opportunities include: Upgrade and diversify the existing playground.
+Resurface ageing softfall.
+Additional shade elements [trees, shade sails].
+Upgrade lighting.
+Introduce art and interpretation.
+Upgrade signage.

-- Upgrade lighting.

-- Introduce art and interpretation.

-- Upgrade signage.